Bernard-Borg/Sonicity/README.md

 ![app screenshot](https://github.com/Bernard-Borg/SoundboardApp/assets/35971384/02f34d1e-5588-45bc-aef1-5a4f68e99ac0)

+## Further improvements

+Currently thinking about;

+- Renaming clips
+- Renaming the application
+- Adding an icon
+- Playing sound through rust rather than JavaScript (which would allow you to switch device to play sound in, possibly supporting existing virtual microphones)

 ## Other notes

 I have no idea how to create drivers to be able to stream the audio through a microphone, but I will try my best.